Al-Jammasin al-Sharqi

 Al-Jammasin al-Sharqi was a Palestinian Arab village in the Jaffa Subdistrict.
 It was depopulated during the 1948 Palestine War on March 17, 1948.
 It was located 9 km northeast of Jaffa.

 Etymology

 The name refers to the Jammasin tribe, a plural form of the Arabic word "jammas", meaning a water buffalo grower.
 Al-Sharqi is an adjective which means "the eastern", pertaining to the eastern part of the tribe.

 History

 Al-Jammasin's inhabitants were known to be descendants of nomads from the Jordan Valley.
-In 1596, a Jammasin (Masra'at Hasana) tribe appear in the Ottoman census, located in the Nahiya of Bani Sa'b of the Liwa of Nablus, paying taxes on goats, beehives and water buffalos.
-Khalidi writes that judging from the absence of taxes on any crops, this Masra'at (farm) probably specialised in short-distance herding and semi-nomadic tasks.
+In 1596, a Jammasin (Mazra'at Hasana) tribe appear in the Ottoman census, located in the Nahiya of Bani Sa'b of the Liwa of Nablus, paying taxes on goats, beehives and water buffalos.
+Khalidi writes that judging from the absence of taxes on any crops, this Mazra'a (farm) probably specialised in short-distance herding and semi-nomadic tasks.
 The tribe was known to have settled in the area by the 18th century.